-Environment.
-The power demand has been modeled following the electrical consumption in Spain every hour.
-The information has been obtainedfrom the "Red Eléctrica Española" (http://www.ree.es) which controls the electrical power distribution in Spain.
-The power demand has been simulated using the EJS tool.
+Española" [15] which controls the electrical power distribution in Spain.
+The power demand has been simulated using the EJS tool [4].
 We have modeled four different consumption patterns: working days, Saturday, Sunday, and holidays.
 Moreover, some perturbations can be introduced arbitrarily into the simulated patterns.
-We have developed the MarketForecast service that offers forecast methods for expected demand, energy production, and MWh price; as well as a method to retrieve past market price on a particular date.
-Furthermore, it provides a method for acting into forecast calculi to set the contract information corresponding to a market cleared by the system operator.
-This method influences the demand simulation and, consequently, the subsequent forecasts.
+We have developed the MarketForecast service that offers the forecast methods-namely expected demand (getDemand); expected energy production (getProduction); and expected MWh price (getExpectedPrice)-as well as a method to retrieve past market price on a particular date getPrice(Date d).
+Furthermore, it provides a method for acting into forecast calculi: the method setClearing(Contracts c) sets the contract information corresponding to a market cleared by the system operator.
+THe setClearing method is employed by affecting the demand simulation and, consequently, the subsequent forecasts.
 The idea behind this method is to disturb the estimation of the next expected price by means of analyzing the production and consumption mismatches.

 The ForecastProfile profile only allows external agents to obtain information about past market prices on particular dates, and the expected energy demand and production.
-Consumers can access the production forecast, whereas only producers can access the demand forecast.
+The ForecastProfile has been further split so that only consumers can access the production forecast, whereas only producers can access the demand forecast.
+Figure 4 summarizes the MarketForecast service.

-4.1 Self-Configuration Policies
+4.5 Self-configuration Policies

-The system operator tracks the fulfillment of the institutional goals and the one responsible for re-configuring them when necessary.
+The system operator is the agent in charge of tracking the fulfillment of the institutional goals and the one responsible for re-configuring them when necessary.

 The interest of the institution is the market autonomy, i.e. that producers and consumers would reach all the required agreements in the primary and secondary markets with the minimum mismatch between offer and demand.
 The intervention of the system operator in the balancing market has to be minimized and the task of the system operator is to dynamically adapt the institutional rules for enforcing this result.
 After each execution round in the balancing market, the institutional goals are automatically updated by AMELI.
 First at all, the result of a balancing market round fires the updating of the reference values: the power deficit percentage (PDP); the overproduction percentage (OPP); the power cost average (AvgC); and the power cost deviation (DevC).
 Then, the fulfillment of the goals is updated by checking the constraints related to each goal, i.e. by contrasting position of the reference values into the desired intervals.